finnianr/Eiffel-Loop/doc/Contents.md

 ## Eiffel remote object test server (EROS)
 Example program demonstrating the use of the EROS library.
 EROS is an acronym for **E**iffel **R**emote **O**bject **S**erver.
 It uses an XML remote procedure call protocol.
 ## EROS test clients
 Example program demonstrating how a client can call a server created with the EROS library.
 EROS is an acronym for **E**iffel **R**emote **O**bject **S**erver.
-It uses an XML remote procedure call protocol.
+It uses an Eiffel orientated XML remote procedure call protocol.
 ## Eiffel to Java
-Demonstration program for the Eiffel-Loop Java interface library.
+Demo for the Eiffel-Loop Java interface library.
 This library provides a useful layer of abstraction over the Eiffel Software JNI interface.
 ## Rhythmbox MP3 Collection Manager
 This is a full-blown MP3 collection manager that is designed to work in conjunction with the [Rhythmbox media player](https://wiki.gnome.org/Apps/Rhythmbox) and has a number of features of particular interest to Tango DJs.